RamVasuthevan/Personal-Website/website/index.markdown

     <td>A work-in-progress project to make it easier to analyze data from the Toronto Lobbyist Registrar</td>
   </tr>
    <tr>
-    <td><a href = "https://github.com/RamVasuthevan/FIPS-Cenus-County-and-County-Equivalent-Entities">FIPS Cenus County and County Equivalent Entities</a></td>
+    <td><a href = "https://github.com/RamVasuthevan/FIPS-Census-County-and-County-Equivalent-Entities">FIPS Census County and County Equivalent Entities</a></td>
-    <td>A consolidated list of 2010 and 2020 FIPS Cenus codes for US counties and county equivalents</td>
+    <td>A consolidated list of 2010 and 2020 FIPS Census codes for US counties and county equivalents</td>
   </tr>
 </table>